HaMeow-lst1/IDA/README.md

 ## Appendix

-The "Appendix.pdf" contains more analyze for FasterRCNN and CascadeRCNN on the KAIST and FLIR-aligned dataset.
+The "Appendix.pdf" contains more analysis for FasterRCNN and CascadeRCNN on the KAIST and FLIR-aligned dataset.